1:1 Trauma-Sensitive Yoga & Somatic Therapy (Online)

 What to do next

-If you’re curious about working together, the first step is simple: email me to arrange a free 20-minute discovery call.
-This is a space for us to meet, ask questions, and see whether this approach and I would be a good fit for your healing journey.
+You’re welcome to email me to arrange a free 20-minute discovery call — a gentle space to meet, ask questions, and see if this feels like a good fit.

-email to book a discovery call.
+email to book a virtual cup of tea

 Sessions